-(2) These restricted Class B2 units vested 30% on June 1, 2021 and vest 5.83% on each quarterly anniversary thereafter, subject to continued employment through the applicable vesting date.
-Upon the final vesting date of the Class B2 units, they will automatically convert into Class B units, which will be exchangeable on a one-for-one basis for shares of Class A common stock.
+Any unvested Class B2 units held by an NEO who remains an active partner of the Partnership through the closing of a Change in Control (as defined below) will become vested in full upon the closing of such transaction.
+Upon the final vesting date of the Class B2 units, they will automatically convert into Class B units, which will be exchangeable on a one-for-one basis for shares of Class A common stock or, at our election, for cash.